-- 1. Consult a physician if you discover a foreign object in your ear canal, if you experience skin irritation or if excessive ear wax accumulates with the use of the hearing instrument - 2.
+- Consult a physician if you discover a foreign object in your ear canal, if you experience skin irritation or if excessive ear wax accumulates with the use of the hearing instrument. - 2.
 Different types of radiation, e.g. from NMR, MRI or CT scanners, may damage the hearing instrument.
 Therefore, do not wear the hearing instrument during these or other corresponding scanning procedures.
 Other types of radiation (burglar alarms, room surveillance systems, radio equipment, mobile telephones, etc) contain less energy and will not damage the hearing instrument.
-They could however momentarily affect the sound quality or create strange sounds from the hearing instruments - 3.
-Do not wear the hearing instrument in mines, oil fields or other explosive areas, unless those areas are certified for hearing instrument use - 4.
-Do not allow others to use your hearing instrument.
-It may cause permanent damage to the hearing instruments as well as to the hearing

-- 5. Due to choking hazard hearing instrument usage by children or mentally challenged persons should be supervised at all times - 6.
-Hearing instruments should be used only as prescribed by your hearing care professional.
-Incorrect use may result in sudden and permanent hearing loss
+They could however momentarily affect the sound quality or create strange sounds from the hearing instruments. - Do not wear the hearing instrument in mines, oil fields or other explosive areas, unless those areas are certified for hearing instrument use. - Do not allow others to use your hearing instrument.
+It may cause permanent damage to the hearing instruments as well as to the hearing Impaired. - Due to being a choking hazard hearing instrument usage by children or mentally challenged persons should be supervised at all times. - Hearing instruments should be used only as prescribed by your hearing care professional.
+Incorrect use may result in sudden and permanent hearing loss. - 7.
+Warning to hearing care professionals: Special care should be exercised in selecting and fitting hearing instrument(s) whose maximum sound pressure level exceeds 132 dB SPL with an IEC 60711: 1981 occluded ear simulator, because there may be a risk of impairing the remaining hearing of the hearing instrument user